drolsen/webpack-svg-spritely/README.md

 - `basic.test.config.js` = Should produce a out of the box sprite file and inject XHR code into bundled entry file.
 - `entry.test.config.js` = Should produce a out of the box sprite file and inject XHR code into specified entry file.
-- `filename.test.config.js` = Should produce a sprite file with custom name and use MD5 cache poping [hash] flag.
+- `filename.test.config.js` = Should produce a sprite file with custom name and use MD5 cache popping [hash] flag.
 - `path.test.config.js` = Should set custom XHR endpoint path within the injected XHR code.
 - `inject.nothing.test.config.js` = Should inject nothing into entry file, but write sprite file to disk still.
 - `inject.xhr.test.config.js` = Should inject xhr code into entry file and write sprite to disk.